nuclearpengy/nuclearpengy.github.io/gear.md

 On the design front, I have Sketch and Pixelmator and I use OmniGraffle Pro for workflows.

 I turn to iA Writer for Markdown and alternate between TextMate and Atom for editing code.
-And, yes, I have tried Visual Studio Code but don't use it much.
 Kaleidoscope serves me well for running diffs on a variety of file formats and I've come to rely on Postman for interacting with APIs during development and heavily depend on Bitbucket and GitHub for source version control and project management.
 And, to my shock and horror, I've come to use Jira almost daily.

-I primarily use Safari and Google Chrome to browse the web but still have Opera, Firefox and Internet Explorer at the ready for testing.
+I primarily use Safari and Google Chrome to browse the web but still have Opera and Firefox at the ready for testing.

 From a messaging perspective, I primarily use iMessage for personal messaging, Google Hangouts for internal business conversations and Skype and Slack for engaging with clients and external teams.

-I currently use Evernote for notes, G Suite Business for cloud productivity and Dropbox and iCloud for cloud synhronisation.
+I currently use Evernote for notes, Google Workspace Business for cloud productivity and Dropbox and iCloud for cloud synhronisation.

 On the business front, I use Harvest for time tracking and Sage One Accounting and Sage One Payroll for their respective functions.

 For entertainment, I subscribe to Apple Music, Showmax and Netflix.

-I read books in the Kindle application on my iPhone, follow blogs with Feedly and save articles with Pocket.
+I read books in the Kindle application on my iPhone, follow blogs with Feedly and save articles with Instapaper.

 From a hosting and infrastructure perspective, I primarily leverage Digital Ocean Droplets, Amazon AWS SES, Cloudflare, Xneelo, Mailgun and Ghost (Pro).
 This particular site however is hosted on GitHub Pages.

-_Last updated: Friday, 16-08-2021_
+_Last updated: Friday, 05-06-2025_